 Sturdy pens for other livestock are also essential.

 Place your pens near the barn for convenience in feeding and caring for animals.

 Remember that if you keep goats, they will seek every opportunity to escape from any enclosure.
 Goat fencing must be at least four feet high, (five feet is better) and preferably of high tensile wire.

 Shelter for your animals is also important.
 While many, like goats, can live almost anywhere, it is important to provide a place out of the weather.

 Minimizing stress from cold, heat and wet improves health, happiness, and production.

-In milder climates, a three-sided shed may be sufficient.
+In milder climates, three-sided goat sheds may be sufficient.
 In colder regions, the shed should be enclosed and windproof.

-A well run farm is a perpetual motion machine.
+A well run one acre farm is a perpetual motion machine.